tito/telenium/README.md

 # Telenium

-!!
-Telenium is going to be moved/rewriten for [NCIS](https://github.com/kivy/ncis).
-NCIS is under development.

-Telenium provide a framework to remote tests or control Kivy-based application:
+Telenium provide a framework to remote tests or automation Kivy-based application:

 - Selector support using XPATH-like syntax (`//BoxLayout[0]/Button[@text~="Close"]`)
 - Create selector by touching the UI